 Flax Seed is so good for you!
-I had many questions about it, like where do you buy it, should I buy ground flax or seed.
+I had many questions about it.
+My first question was what can I make with ground flax seed.
+With that question in mind I found 25 ground flax seed recipes.
+Then I had other questions like where do you buy it, should I buy ground flax or seed.
 Should I buy brown or yellow?
 How do I cook with it or what do I do with it?
 How long does it keep, and how do I keep it?
 Does it really have that much fiber in it?
 Does it really taste that good?

 1. You can buy it almost anywhere, but you have to look for it.
 I have found it at my local grocer in the specialty aisle.
 I’ve seen it at Costco, on Amazon and at any local health food store.
 Yellow flax seed tastes better than brown flax seed.
 For most of the recipes I have found, it is just added to what I would call a regular recipe.
 Most of the recipes are for breakfast, like oatmeal, cookies, breads, granola, pancakes, bread etc. It is also added to smoothies and can be used as an egg substitute in baking.

-6. Yes, it really does taste good.
-I tried them and I really like them.
+5. Yes, it really does taste good, I tried it and I liked it.
 The fiber content was very beneficial.
 First I bought the seeds and ground them myself.
-That got kind of old, so I bought ground but then I realized that it looses it’s nutrients much quicker.
+That got kind of old, so I bought ground flax seed but then I realized that it looses it’s nutrients much quicker.
 At first I liked using the nut grinder, it worked really well and I could just do enough for a day or two.
-But it broke (I guess they aren’t made to be used so much) so I started using the blender.
+But it broke (I guess they aren’t made to be used like that) so I started using the blender.
 That is kind of a pain unless you want a large amount all at the same time.
 The flax gets packed in the corners of either one and is hard to get out.
 I haven’t tried a coffee grinder because I don’t have one.
 If anyone has tried grinding flax in a coffee grinder and it works better than a blender, I’d be interested in knowing how it worked out.
 I bought 4 packages of ground at a time.
 Now I’m sorry.
 My suggestions are to just buy a small amount of different kinds until you decide what you like best.

-Below are 10 recipes I would like to try with flax seed in them.
+Below are 10 recipes with flax seed in them.
 Some recipes use quite a large amount of flax and others a very small amount.
 Try them and let me know how you like them.